Displacement within velocity effect in gravitational wave memory: Memory effect

-The coordinate $X$ is decoupled from $V$ from which the projection to transverse space of the lightlike worldlines is independent.
-Conversely, the geodesic is the horizontal lift of the trajectory $X(U)$ determined by eqn. \eqref{geoX} with $U$ viewed as Newtonian time \cite{DBKP,DGH91}.
-The $V$-equation will not be considered any further.
+The spacelike coordinate $X$ is decoupled from the lightlike coordinate $V$ and the projection of a trajectory into transverse space is independent of $V$.
+Conversely, our geodesic is a lift of $X(U)$ determined by eqn. \eqref{geoX} alone, with $U$ viewed as Newtonian time \cite{DBKP,DGH91}.

-We note for further reference that the equation \eqref{geoX} describes free motion both in the Before and in the Afterzone where $\cA=0$, but \emph{not} in the Wavezone, where $\cA\neq0$ \cite{BoPi89,EZHRev}.
-For a non-trivial profile $\cA$, \eqref{geoX} is a Sturm-Liouville problem which, apart of particular cases, has only numerical solutions, for which our previous investigations \cite{ShortMemory,LongMemory,EZHRev} indicate that the particles undergo, generically, {VM} with non-zero velocity.
+Equation \eqref{geoX} describes free motion both in the Before and in the Afterzones where $\cA=0$, but {not} in the Wavezone $\cA\neq0$, where we have a Sturm-Liouville problem \cite{BoPi89,EZHRev}.
+We first study the motion in the transverse space; that of $V$ is postponed to sec.\ref{LongiSec}.